vivaria/edisonrul.ing/docs/source/cards/m/monster-reincarnation.md

 ### Card Rulings

 Discard 1 card.
 Add 1 Monster Card from your GY to your hand.
-●This effect targets a card in the GY.
+*   This effect targets a card in the GY.
 It is negated by Necrovalley.
-●You discard a card for cost.
+*   You discard a card for cost.
-●If you discard Night Assailant, Makyura the Destructor, or Dandylion their effects activate (in the GY), starting a new chain, even if you retrieve the same card.
+*   If you discard Night Assailant, Makyura the Destructor, or Dandylion their effects activate (in the GY), starting a new chain, even if you retrieve the same card.